 Environmental Reserve Bylaw

-Join us in the Devon Room at the Bold Center from 5-8 p.m. and share your thoughts on the draft Environmental Reserve Bylaw.
+Join us in the Devon Room at the Bold Center between 1 and 4 p.m. and share your thoughts on the draft Environmental Reserve Bylaw.
 Click here to read the draft bylaw.